-The City of Hobart is carrying out repairs to the Zig Zag Track on kunanyi/Mt Wellington as part of ongoing recovery efforts from the flood event that hit Hobart in May 2018.
+The City of Hobart has completed repairs to the Zig Zag Track on kunanyi/Mt Wellington as part of recovery efforts from the flood event that hit Hobart in May 2018.

 The Zig Zag Track is the quickest way to walk from The Springs to the summit of kunanyi/Mt Wellington and features spectacular views over the River Derwent and Hobart.

 The flood event that hit Hobart in May 2018 damaged 40 kilometres of walking tracks and fire trails across the city’s bushland reserves including within Wellington Park, Knocklofty Reserve, the Queens Domain, Lambert Gully and Bicentennial Park.

 The city was quick to respond, spending $1.67 million to repair the damage to tracks and other bushland infrastructure.